 Subsequently, we used a maximum variation approach (Patton, 1990) to select focus participants for interviews, aiming for a sample that was representative of a variety of majors and focus areas, ages, undergraduate and graduate students, men and women, and participants who lived or had lived in the U.S. and Mexico.
 In keeping with the goals and tenets of ethnographic interviewing (Heyl, 2001; Hockey & Forsey, 2012), the quality of existing relationships with participants was also taken into account in selecting potential interviewees.
-Ethnographic interviews, like other ethnographic methods, seek to reveal how people make sense of their social and cultural worlds (Spradley, 1979); hence, they are most useful in the context of “respectful, on-going relationships with [the] interviewees, including … enough time and openness … for the interviewees to explore purposefully with the researcher[s] the meanings they place on events in their worlds” (Heyl, 2001, p.
+Ethnographic interviews seek to reveal how people make sense of their social and cultural worlds (Spradley, 1979); hence, they are most useful in the context of “respectful, on-going relationships with [the] interviewees” (Heyl, 2001, p.
 369).
-The research team created an interview protocol that would allow us to compare responses while allowing the time and openness necessary for participants’ own accounts of their cross-border lives to emerge.
-All interview participants were compensated for their participation with gift cards to a local department store.
-While we do present some of the survey findings below, the interviews provided much more in-depth information on cultural meanings among transfronterizo students and are the focus of the analysis in this article.
+The research team created an interview protocol (see Appendix B) that allowed us to compare responses while allowing the time and openness necessary for participants’ own accounts of their cross-border lives to emerge (Heyl, 2001, p.
+369).
+While we present some of the survey findings below, the interviews provided much more in-depth information on cultural meanings among transfronterizo students and are the focus of the analysis in this article.

 Participants and Data Collection

 At the time of data collection (spring-summer 2014), UTB’s reported enrollment was 7,822, including 6,853 undergraduates (87.6% of the student population) and 969 graduate students (12.4%).
-The university’s demographics were broadly representative of the surrounding area: 90.7% of students were classified as Hispanic, with white, non-Hispanic students forming the next largest group (6.1%).
+The university’s demographics were broadly representative of the surrounding area: 90.7% of students were classified as Hispanic, with white, non-Hispanic students comprising the next largest group (6.1%).
 According to the most recent data available (American FactFinder, 2014), the city of Brownsville has an estimated population of 181,160 people, of whom 93.2% are Hispanic, overwhelmingly of Mexican descent.
 (Matamoros is a larger and more densely populated city, with 489,193 residents recorded in the 2010 Mexican census).
 In addition, the university served many so-called “non-traditional” students; average student age was 25.6 years (in a heavily undergraduate student body) and nearly half (45.4%) of students were enrolled part-time.
-The focal participants in this study were all Hispanic (Mexican/Mexican-American), ranged in age from 18 to 35 and included students who were working while pursuing their degrees.
-They included students from twelve different majors or areas of specialization at the undergraduate and graduate levels.
+The focal participants in this study were all Hispanic (Mexican/Mexican-American), ranged in age from 18 to 35, and included students who were working while pursuing their degrees.
+They included students with twelve different majors or areas of specialization at the undergraduate and graduate levels.